svenssonaxel/rondb/storage/ndb/src/rondb_sql/spec.md

-# RonDB REST SQL
+# RonDB SQL

-RonDB REST SQL is a subset of MySQL.
+RonDB SQL is a subset of MySQL.
-A query that is accepted by RonDB REST SQL should hopefully execute faster than via MySQL, but always produce the same result as MySQL.
+A query that is accepted by RonDB SQL should hopefully execute faster than via MySQL, but always produce the same result as MySQL.
 This document only details the supported subset of MySQL.
 For the meaning of functions, operators and other keywords, refer to the MySQL documentation.